Tuscany Chianti and Val D’Orcia by Motorhome

 Plenty of steps and narrow cobbled streets flowed through the hillside buildings of the old town.
 All these villages cling to the hillsides where views stretch out across the countryside of vineyards and olive groves.

-Our next stop proved a little more interesting!
+Our next stop at Bagni Vignone proved a little more interesting!
 A walkway from our motorhome Sosta brought us to a gorgeous little village of natural stone buildings.

-Thermal waters dominate this Roman village, where the water is the main focus of the village.
+Thermal waters dominate this Roman village, where the water is the main focus of the village backdrop.
 A plush looking Terme and hotel complex offers luxury bathing and treatments, however, we were just here to look at the more interesting natural features.

 Tumbling from channels in the village is a constant flow of thermal water.
 We stopped to bathe our feet in the hot stream, before taking a walk down the hillside.